EleniMeliopoulou/bookstore-backend/README.md

 The file is **not included** in the GitHub repository because it exceeds GitHub’s 100MB file size limit.

-You must download it manually and place it in the correct directory.
+You must download it manually and place it in the correct directory (\bookstore-backend\src\main\resources).

 ---